Erallie/discord-nick-sync/README.md

 There is currently *no* timer to sync nicknames from Discord to Minecraft.
 If this is a feature you would want, [create an issue](https://github.com/Erallie/discord-nick-sync/issues), and I will consider adding it.

+## Mentions
+DiscordNickSync also allows syncing of Discord mentions!
+- Type `@<nickname>` in minecraft chat to also ping the linked account on Discord.
+- Mentions from Discord also ping online players in Minecraft.
+- Optionally configure a sound and a title message for the mentioned player.

 # Default Files
 ## Config.yml
 ```yml